Berdsen/telekom-sport-android-tv-unofficial/README.md

 # Telekom Sport for AndroidTV - Unofficial #

-This application will provide you access to the telekom sport streams on yout AndroidTV.
+This application will provide you access to the telekom sport streams on your AndroidTV.
 You can just watch videos you are eligible for with your account.

 ## What is this repository for? ##